© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Crugyn Tumulus is a scheduled monument protected by Cadw under reference RD040.
 View the official record →

-Crugyn Tumulus is a round barrow located in Radnorshire, Wales, and represents Bronze Age funerary practice in the region.
+Crugyn Tumulus is a round barrow situated in Radnorshire, Wales, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD040.

 Crugyn Tumulus dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Crugyn Tumulus is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD040.